sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 to react to.
 """

-### 3rd PC variant - Introduce the reluctant guard
+### 3rd PC variant - The reluctant guard

+If you've got a 3rd player at the table, add a guard character.

+Add another 5 minutes to the timer, so now Sarukkan's Chamber will end after 15 minutes, not 10.

+Ask "What's a domestic brand of beer?".
+Use that to create the 3rd character's name.
+The guard can be any gender, has 3 Int, 2 Str, and 1 Dex.

+Let them know that they'll get introduced about 5 minutes into the story.

 After the first to PCs have had a chance to inspect their surroundings, and maybe have a dialogue with each other, introduce the